On This Page

 - Make a Safety Plan

-- How to Talk to Your Friends About Dating Violence
+- How to Talk to Your Friends About Dating Abuse

 - Resources for Teens & Parents in the Cayman Islands

-Last year, the Cayman Islands Crisis Centre (CICC) conducted a survey – the first of its kind – of 14 to 18-year-olds to determine the prevalence of dating violence among teenagers.
+In 2021, the Cayman Islands Crisis Centre (CICC) conducted a survey the first of its kind of 14 to 18-year-olds to determine the prevalence of dating abuse among teenagers.
 Students at five secondary schools were polled with around one third of respondents reporting having experienced some form of abuse in a relationship.
 This is not a Cayman-specific issue: the statistics for other jurisdictions are similar.

-Dating violence, dating abuse, or abusive relationships are defined as a pattern of controlling behaviour by one partner (or ex-partner) towards another.
+Dating abuse, or abusive relationships are defined as a pattern of controlling behaviour by one partner (or ex-partner) towards another.

 Emotional abuse is not always as obvious, but verbal threats, insults, put downs in front of friends, and name-calling are all forms of emotional abuse.
 More subtle forms of emotional abuse might include the perpetrator telling the victim what to wear, or who they can see, progressively isolating them from friends and family, blaming the victim for their own abusive behaviour, or threatening to harm themselves, or the victim.